Key concepts from the Islamic intellectual tradition used throughout this site — defined clearly and without jargon.

 Haram حرام

 Forbidden; prohibited by Islamic law.
-The haram is not arbitrary restriction but the boundary protecting human flourishing — what destroys individuals and communities when practised.
+The haram functions as a boundary protecting human flourishing — marking what destroys individuals and communities when practised.
+The prohibition is purposive, framed by the well-being it preserves.

 Hawā هوى